rednafi/rednafi.com/content/go/io_reader_signature.md

 ## Reusing buffers in streaming

 The second issue is correctness.
 When reading from a stream, you usually call `Read` multiple times to get all the data.
-If `Read` returned a fresh slice every time, you’d have no control over memory usage across calls.
+If `Read` returned a fresh slice every time, you'd have no control over memory usage across calls.
 Worse, you couldn't efficiently handle partial reads, making buffer management unpredictable.